-The Ohio Department of Education released 2018-19 report cards for school districts on Thursday.
+The Ohio Department of Education released 2018-19 report cards for school districts in September.
 Districts get letter grades on key components of their performance – including achievement on tests, graduation rates and year-over-year student growth.
 The report card also contains detailed background data in each of those categories, supporting the grades.

 MORE ON REPORT CARDS